383 undergraduate students (36% male, 64% female); 35% in-state, 63% out-of-state, 2% international

 Fulbright scholars.
 Internationally respected researchers.
 Practicing psychologists.
 Award-winning poets.
 Groundbreaking environmentalists.
 And, most importantly, exemplary teachers.

 Rather than take a top-down approach to education, Naropa faculty see themselves as mentors and collaborators, people who are experienced seekers passionate about helping others on similar paths.
 Whether it’s guiding someone toward an interesting internship, discussing philosophy, or advising a thesis, Naropa professors challenge students to grow intellectually, professionally, and personally.

 Each semester, Naropa hosts Community Practice Day.
-On this day, no classes are in session and offices are closed, allowing the entire university community to engage in a variety of contemplative practices together and build relationships.
-The day includes sitting and walking meditation in the morning, a guest speaker, and an afternoon full of diverse workshops that offer the opportunity to try a new practice, whether it’s a Japanese tea ceremony, Hindu chanting, walking a labyrinth, or contemplative prayer.
+On this day, classes are suspended and offices are closed, allowing the entire university community to engage in a variety of contemplative practices together and build relationships.
+The day includes sitting and walking meditation, guest speakers, and the opportunity to engage in mindfulness practices from a diversity of cultural and religious traditions.
+Such practices include Japanese tea ceremony, Hindu chanting, walking a labyrinth, contemplative prayer, and many more.

 Naropa hosts a number of events that celebrate the environment, green solutions, and sustainable practices.
 Each year, the university celebrates Sustainability Day in the fall, and Earth Day in the spring.
 These events include guest speakers, eco-activities, student performances, dialogues around improving personal and campus sustainability, and engagement with local environmental groups and start-ups.
 Additionally, the Naropa community participates in the annual RecycleMania, a national competition for universities to divert waste from landfills.